Goalsum/TataruBook/docs/importing_data.md

 After modifying the contents of cell H6, the contents of column M of `statements` are updated: the two records now find matches of `6` and `7`, respectively, and the matches are correct.

 Finally, add a new column, `skip` (column H), to the right of the current last column, `dst_change` (column G), in the `Final Results` worksheet, and fill a formula in the second row: `=COUNTIF(statements!M:M,ROW())`.
 This formula is used to show whether the row has a match in `statements`, if so, the result is `1`, otherwise `0`.
-Fill this formula to all rows and filter this row for `0` records, these are the transactions that do not exist in the db file and need to be imported.
+Fill this formula to all rows and filter this row for `0` records, these are the transactions that do not exist in the DB file and need to be imported.

 The columns added to the relevant worksheet and the formulas for the second row of each column according to the above process are summarized as below: